eu-ge-ne/toy/README.md

 - `Page Down`, `Fn+Down` -- Move cursor down a frame
 - `⌘+Up` -- Move cursor to top of the text
 - `⌘+Down` -- Move cursor to bottom of the text
-- `Esc` -- Center the cursor or selection in the visible area

 ### Select